 Tonsil cancer associated with a virus (human papillomavirus) is the fastest growing head and neck cancer in Australia.
-Associate Professor Ooi has received a Garnett Passe and Rodney Williams Memorial research grant to conduct research into developing a blood-based biomarker for HPV HNSCC (tonsil cancer).
+Associate Professor Ooi received a Garnett Passe and Rodney Williams Memorial research grant to conduct research into developing a blood-based biomarker for HPV HNSCC (tonsil cancer).
+The results using a blood based extracellular vesicle microRNAs have been published.
 This is very exciting as there is currently no such blood test available.
 Please ask for a referral to see Associate Professor Ooi if you are concerned that you may have tonsil or throat cancer.

 Associate Professor Ooi is now offering privately insured patients with tonsil and tongue base cancer the option of trans-oral robotic surgery (TORS) using the Da Vinci Robot at Flinders Private Hospital and the Medrobotic flex system at Memorial Hospital.